 Browse Art By Medium

-A relaxing Tuscan scene in purple and brown vibrant colours.
-This painting will look stunning in any room and add an interesting focal point.
-The painting continues round the edges of the frame so it is ready to hang with no need for framing.
+A peaceful lake and mountain evening scene in relaxing purples.
+The foreground trees have been built up in textured layers for added depth and interest.
+This painting will provide a focal point for any room.
+The painting continues round the edges of this box canvas so it is ready to hang with no need for framing.
 This creates a very simple but effective style.
 This painting has been finished with a protective satin varnish.

 Poppies near Argenteuil (after Monet)

 Another of my Monet versions.
 Monet and the other Impressionists visited Argenteuil, a small town(then) north west of Paris on the banks of the river Seine.
 The figures in the bottom right corner of the painting are of Monet's first wife Camille and their son Jean.
 Monet decided to repeat these figure on the top of the hill to the left of the painting.
 They are different in appearance so as not to confuse the viewer.
 As before this painting is not for sale, but I am happy to paint it again for you should you wish.